 Historically, it was possible to give a file multiple parents via the Google API or using a shortcut key like shift+z.
 However, Google decided that it was not a good idea for a file to have more than one parent (I’m glad they aren’t in charge of my kids).

 So, on January 4, 2021, Google will automatically replace files and folders with more than one parent with shortcuts.
-They are not going to hunt down and replace your duplicate files.
-If you would like to replace your duplicate files in Google or better organize your Google Drive account, give Clean Drive a try.
+They are not going to replace duplicate files with shortcuts.
+If you would like to remove your duplicate files in Google or better organize your Google Drive account, give Clean Drive a try.

 Google Announcement Source Links: